Ghazvinie/custom-speechkit-audio-player/player-attempts/3/README.md

 ```

 ### Player Init Params
-To intialise the player some parameters are required, these can be obtained from your SpeechKit account.
+To initialise the player some parameters are required, these can be obtained from your SpeechKit account.

 ```javascript
 const initParams = {